 - We seek to transform manual experiences into seamless end-to-end journeys: We are committed to making our members' lives safer and easier.
 Our platform and dedicated team of ambassadors help to transform inconvenient and often stressful consumer experiences into effortless journeys.
-Our goal is for CLEAR to instill a feeling of being cared for, of being seen, and of feeling safe with predictable, secure and seamless experiences. - We expand how and where our members can use CLEAR: As of March 31, 2021 members can access our nationwide network of 37 airports and 24 sports and entertainment venues, as well as a growing number of partner locations including offices, restaurants and theme parks.
-We continue to expand our partnerships and seek to establish new partners to enable members to use our platform in new places and in new ways. - We invest in innovation: We are focused on innovating both our product and our platform to improve our members' experience, improve safety and security and introduce new use cases.
+Our goal is for CLEAR to instill a feeling of being cared for, of being seen, and of feeling safe with predictable, secure and seamless experiences. - We expand how and where our members can use CLEAR: As of May 31, 2021, members can access our nationwide network of 38 airports covering 106 checkpoints, 26 sports and entertainment partners, and 67 Health Pass-enabled partners and events covering 110 unique locations, as well as a growing number of offices, restaurants and theme parks.
+We continue to expand our partnerships and seek to establish new partners to enable members to use our platform in new places and in new ways.

+- We invest in innovation: We are focused on innovating both our product and our platform to improve our members' experience, improve safety and security and introduce new use cases.
 For example, to complement our CLEAR Plus airport security checkpoint offering, we developed a portfolio of mobile applications including Home to Gate and CLEAR Pass for CBP Mobile Passport Control.
 In addition to new products introduced in 2020, we improved our mobile enrollment experience and upgraded our APIs and enrollment capacity to support our growth.
-We intend to accelerate our pace of innovation to add more features and use cases, to ultimately deliver greater value to our members. - Our ambassadors bring CLEAR to life for our members: Our passionate team of approximately 1,300 nationwide CLEAR ambassadors and field managers enhance our members' experience and in many instances bring our technology to life.
+We intend to accelerate our pace of innovation to add more features and use cases, to ultimately deliver greater value to our members. - Our ambassadors bring CLEAR to life for our members: Our passionate team of approximately 1,400 nationwide CLEAR ambassadors and field managers enhance our members' experience and in many instances bring our technology to life.
 They provide on-location high-touch sales and marketing support which enables new members to enroll and existing members to use our platform with comfort and ease.
 They also educate our members about our technology, security and privacy. - Trust and privacy are the foundation of CLEAR: We have been certified at the highest level of security by our government regulators.
-The DHS has certified our information security program at a FISMA High Rating (the highest designation according to the Federal Information Security
+The DHS has certified our information security program at a FISMA High Rating (the highest designation according to the Federal Information Security Modernization Act).

-Modernization Act).
 Our members provide us with their personal information on an opt-in basis with the understanding that their information is secure and will never be rented or sold.